-The purpose of the photometer calibrator is to provide a repeatable signal for monitoring of detector health and responsivity for ground testing and in-flight operation.
+The purpose of the photometer calibrator is to provide a repeatable signal for monitoring of detector health and responsivity during ground testing and in-flight operation.
 It is not an absolute calibrator, but may be useful as part of the overall calibration scheme.
-The baseline design consists of a thermal source inside an integrating cavity, the body of which is at (Level-1).
-The cavity has a light pipe output with a 1-mm diameter aperture.
-PCAL has a mass of < 30 gm and is located within the Beam Steering Mirror housing behind the beam steering mirror itself (M4), at an image of the system pupil (telescope secondary mirror).
-The fraction of M4 area obscured is 0.2%, and does not result in any loss of signal as the obscured central area is within the region of the pupil obscured by the hole in the primary mirror.
-PCAL shares the BSM wirring harness.
+PCAL consists of a thermal source inside an integrating cavity, the body of which is at (Level-1).
+The cavity has a light pipe output with a 3-mm diameter aperture.
+Two identical sources are provided for cold redundancy, both feeding into a single output light-pipe.
+PCAL has a mass of TBD gm and is located in the Beam Steering Mirror housing behind the beam steering mirror itself (M4), at an image of the system pupil (the telescope secondary mirror).
+M4 has a central hole of 2.8 mm diameter ,corresponding to the region of the pupil obscured by the hole in the primary mirror, through which PCAL shines.